Home · General Resources · Legal Profession (70 sites)

 Northern Ireland Judicial Appointments Commission

 The Commission was established in June 2005, as an independent public body under the Justice (Northern Ireland) Acts 2002 and 2004, to select and recommend candidates for judicial office in Northern Ireland.
-Contents of its web site include information on the appointments process, policy documents and statements, consultation documents and annual reports.
+Contents of its web site include information on the appointments process, guides, minutes of Plenary Meetings and annual reports.

 Northern Ireland Judicial Appointments Ombudsman